scneba/nodebase/README.md

 ### Setup

 1. Download and install git from [here](https://git-scm.com/downloads).
-This should also install git bash which can be opeend from the windows start menu.
+This should also install git bash which can be opened from the windows start menu.
 2. Download and Install PgAdmin 4 from [here](https://www.pgadmin.org/download/pgadmin-4-windows/).
-This should come with postgresql and should automatically run after install on port 5432.
+This should come with postgresql and should automatically run after installation on port 5432.
 Make sure to take note of your passwords, there should be a PgAdmin password and the default user password.
 After install, open git bash and run the following commands to check if postgres is running on same port

 ```
 psql --version